Jratanya/why-test-conversational-ai/FRAMEWORK.md

 ### Red flags

-- The AI gives a plausible answer to a different question
+- The Virtual Assistant or Chatbot gives a plausible answer to a different question
-- The AI cannot explain the purpose of the request
+- The Virtual Assistant or Chatbot cannot explain the purpose of the request
-- The AI relies on an unsupported regulatory justification
+- The Virtual Assistant or Chatbot relies on an unsupported regulatory justification
-- The AI provides inconsistent explanations
+- The Virtual Assistant or Chatbot provides inconsistent explanations

 ---

 ## 2. SOURCE — Can it substantiate what it says?

-When the AI refers to a regulator, legislation, regulation, policy or other authority, the statement should be traceable.
+When the Virtual Assistant or Chatbot refers to a regulator, legislation, regulation, internal policy or other authority, the statement should be traceable.

 ### Test